We know that you have questions, and this page will help you find the answers. Simply click on one of the topics below for more information.

 I am currently completing an accredited teaching degree.
 Can I apply?

-No. You must be starting an accredited teaching degree in the first semester or study period of 2025 to be eligible to apply.
+No. You must be starting an accredited teaching degree in the first semester or study period of the year that you are applying to the scholarship (Round 1 – 2024 (closed), Round 2 – 2025 (closed), Round 3 – 2026, Round 4 – 2027, Round 5 – 2028).

 I am an international student living in Australia on a temporary visa.
 Am I able to apply?